Rana-Phy/SNAP/README.md

 - **TSC_commat.snapparam** – SNAP parameter file

 #### Citation
-If you use this potential in your research, please cite:
+If you use this potential in your research, please cite: (doi will be added soon)

 ## Usage Instructions
 To apply SNAP in your LAMMPS simulations, use the following command in your input script: